rickosborne/cascades/md/34-6-1-sandstorm.md

 The pitch of the turn leveled and my stomach dropped.

-Terry snapped the pen into my palm and I went to work on it.
+Terry snapped the pen into my palm, and I went to work on it.
 The cap and nib flew off, the tube sliding out into my hand.
 I unscrewed the cap and looked at the switch.
 It was set to the red 'P' position.